 19. Blobfish

-This deep-water fish lives off the coast of Australia.
-They don’t have a skeleton and the immense pressure of the water keeps them looking like fish.
-They only look like blobs when they’re taken out of the water.
+This deep-water fish lives off the coast of Australia and doesn’t have a skeleton.
+The immense pressure of the water keeps them looking like fish when they are in the ocean, but when they are taken out of the water, they end up looking like blobs!

 Learn More: Australian Museum